RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab06.md

         name: simple-maven
 ```

-Now, starting this pipeline is pretty straightforward, even using the GUI - the Console will prompt you to specify which PipelineResource to invoke the pipeline with:
+Now, starting this pipeline is pretty straightforward, even using the GUI - the Console will launch a prompt to specify which PipelineResource needed to invoke the pipeline with:

 ![Start Pipeline GUI](images/start-simple-pipeline.png)